ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 Building the code
 =================

-The linked articles below explain how to setup your build environment on Linux/Ubuntu, MacOS or Windows and then build ArduPilot with either `waf <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__ or make.
+The linked articles below explain how to setup your build environment on Linux/Ubuntu, MacOS or Windows and then build ArduPilot with `waf <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__.

 The instructions below assume that you have already :ref:`installed git <git-install>`, :ref:`forked <git-fork>` and :ref:`cloned <git-clone>` the ArduPilot repo.